pulkit93/sme-bi-course-application/vm-exercises.md

 *Each bulleted instruction is a complete sentence that describes a specific task.*

 - Step 1: Display top 100 rows from the movies_data table.
-Visualise the production_counties and spoken_languagues column to understand the structure of JSON object
+Visualise the production_countries and spoken_languagues column to understand the structure of JSON object
 - Step 2: transform production_countries column of movies_data into array of struct
 - Step 3: transform spoken_languages column of movies_data into array of struct
 - Step 4: extract the name of production countries associated with each movie into a simplified array